Rostammahabadi/anomaly-detection/README.md

 **404 Error on Root Route:**

-- The home page redirects to `/login` automatically
+- **Fixed**: The home page now shows a static landing page with a "Get Started" link
+- The previous issue was caused by immediate client-side redirects before localStorage was available
-- Direct access to `/` shows a landing page
+- Direct access to `/` now shows a proper landing page

 **API Routes Not Working:**

-- Check environment variables are set in Vercel
+- Check environment variables are set in Vercel dashboard
 - Verify API routes are in `src/app/api/` directory
+- Ensure JWT_SECRET is properly configured for authentication endpoints

 **Build Failures:**

 - Ensure all dependencies are in `package.json`
-- Check TypeScript compilation errors
+- Check TypeScript compilation errors with `npm run build`
+- Verify Next.js configuration in `next.config.ts` and `vercel.json`

 **Database Issues:**

-- For production, use a hosted PostgreSQL service
+- For production, use a hosted PostgreSQL service (Neon, Supabase, etc.)
 - Set `DATABASE_URL` environment variable in Vercel
+- Run database migrations in production using Prisma commands

 ### Health Check